Non-abelian Hodge correspondence over singular K\"ahler spaces: Characterization of harmonic bundles over the regular locus

-Thanks to Daniel's work \cite{Daniel17} on introducing the category of variations of loop Hodge structures \cite{Daniel17}, we are able to study harmonic bundles using the classical tools of Hodge theory, notably the existence of a period map, which record the information of the structure of the induced Higgs sheaf as in the following statement.
+Thanks to Daniel's work on variations of loop Hodge structures \cite{Daniel17}, we are able to study harmonic bundles using the classical tools of Hodge theory, in particular the existence of a period map, which encodes the structure of the induced Higgs sheaf as follows.